What is Warfarin?

 How Does Warfarin Work?

-How Does My Diet Affect my Coumadin Level In My Body?
+How Does My Diet Affect my Warfarin Level In My Body?

-What Else Can Affect the Coumadin level in My Body?
+What Else Can Affect the Warfarin level in My Body?

-Besides green, leafy vegetables, some other foods may interfere with the effectiveness of Warfarin, such as:
+Besides green, leafy vegetables, other foods may interfere with the effectiveness of Warfarin, such as:

 - Canola oil

 The most important thing to remember is to eat what you normally eat and do not make any sudden changes in your diet without notifying our Warfarin Department.

 Why Does My Blood Have to Be Monitored?